-For the year ended 31 March 2022, the Group continued to experience a distressed retail environment with retail businesses reeling from tightened social distancing measures caused by the unprecedented spread of the Omicron and Delta variants of COVID-19 in Hong Kong during the latter half of the year.
+For the year ended 31 March 2023, the Group continued to experience a distressed retail environment with retail businesses reeling from tightened social distancing measures caused by the unprecedented spread of the Omicron and Delta variants of COVID-19 in Hong Kong during the former half of the year.

 The outbreak of the COVID-19 pandemic since January 2020 and continuing through to the date of this annual report has continued to have a phenomenal impact on the contraction of retail turnover.
-In light of the drastic lockdown and disease prevention measures adopted by the Hong Kong Government throughout year, especially during the latter half thereof, our shops and concessionary counters had reduced their business hours, thereby leading to reduced sales activity.
+In light of the drastic lockdown and disease prevention measures adopted by the Hong Kong Government throughout year, especially during the former half thereof, our shops and concessionary counters had reduced their business hours, thereby leading to reduced sales activity.

 With the gradual decline in COVID-19 cases and increased uptake of vaccination in Hong Kong and abroad, it is hoped that the economy would gradually recover.
-Nonetheless, it is difficult to predict the course of the COVID-19 pandemic and it may continue to have a negative impact on the global and local economy which may adversely affect the Group's business.
+The lifting of the ban of wearing facial masks in public by HKSAR on 1 March 2023 had provided relief to social gathering which enlivened the activities of the general public.
+Though not a robust revamp to the economy, the relaxing of restrictive measures gave the general public sufficient confidence that the pandemic would gradually diminish in scale.
+Nonetheless, it is difficult to predict the course of the COVID-19 pandemic with multiple mutation and it may continue to have a negative impact on the global and local economy which may adversely affect the Group's business.
 As such, the Group remains cautiously optimistic about the prospects of the industry and the overall retail environment in Hong Kong.